BruningLab/warpDOCK/README.md

 ```
 Running the installer will download the warpDOCK code and Qvina2.1

-Ensure that the install stall worked by calling "vina".
+Ensure that the install worked properly by calling "vina" in the terminal.

 &nbsp;